yifan20020708/SGTaint/README.md

 ### Use the compiled docker environment directly

-The pre-built Docker image (`sgtaint_image`) will be made available upon paper acceptance to comply with the double-blind review policy.
+The pre-built Docker image `sgtaint_image` for SGTaint can be obtained from [sgtaint_image.rar](https://pan.sjtu.edu.cn/web/share/0493fa95efc9aad891a1c3c1adbe5ec0)

 ``````bash
 # Loading the Docker Image